PayThePizzo/Data-Structures-and-Algorithms/2 - Tree/1 - BINARY TREE.md

 ---

+## Balanced Binary Tree
+A balanced tree is a tree if its height has a superior limit such that: <mark>h = O(log(n))</mark>

+A Complete Binary Tree is a Balanced Binary Tree (but the opposite is not always true)

+---

 ## Binary Search Tree (BST)
 Binary Search Trees or BST for short are a particular application of binary trees.

 BST has at most two nodes (like all binary trees).
 However, the values are so that the left children value must be less than the parent, and the right children must be higher.

 Duplicates: Some BST doesn’t allow duplicates while others add the same values as a right child.
 Other implementations might keep a count on a case of duplicity (we are going to do this one later).**